-The Group is an early stage development Group with limited history of trading on which future projections can be based.
-There is no guarantee that the Group will succeed in growing its current business or that the Group will be able to provide or maintain sufficient resources required for operations in the development and introduction of its products.
-A large majority of early stage development companies fail to achieve their business plans mainly due to lack of being able to estimate the speed of new market entrants and the costs associated with entering markets and obtaining market share.
+The Company is an clinical development stage Group with limited history of trading on which future projections can be based.
+There is no guarantee that the Group will succeed in growing its current business or that the Group will be able to provideor maintain sufficient resources required for operations in the development and introduction of its products.
+Many clinical development stage companies fail to achieve their business plans mainly due to lack of being able to estimate the speed of new market entrants and the costs associated with entering markets and obtaining market share.